 Ages 3+ to 7+

-The Parents' Kit
+The Parent Kit

 Ages 3+

-Parents often play their ‘Children of Type’ cards with children by corresponding the letters they learn at school that week.
-They typically receive it as part of the Annual School Kit.
+Parents often ‘play’ their Question-Cards with children by corresponding the letters they learn at school that week.

 A glimpse into a classroom of 4 year olds with ‘Children of Type’ at Safari Kids PreSchool in Mumbai, India.